PacketParker/Guava/README.md

 For instructions on setting up a Lavalink node, look [here](https://lavalink.dev/getting-started/), and for instructions on the LavaSrc plugin, look [here](https://github.com/topi314/LavaSrc).
 <br>
 *P.S.
-Only the Spotify, Deezer, and YouTube sources/search providers are needed.*
+Only the Deezer/SoundCloud sources/search providers are needed.*

 It is also highly recommended to setup IPv6 rotation in order to avoid blocks and other issues.
 There are helpful guides for this both [here](https://blog.arbjerg.dev/2020/3/tunnelbroker-with-lavalink) and [here](https://gist.github.com/Drapersniper/11fee08f91ea7174e0d8af12496f3443).